Mholscher/gledger/readme.md

 ## Installing GLedger ##

 Install GLedger from Github.
-There currently is no way to install it e.g. using pip.
+There currently is no way to install it e.g. using pypi.

 ## How GLedger is developed ##